krivadna/Urlshortnerwithtracking/README.md

 (https://kalkikrivadna.com/u22.shtml)

-(you can request trual api key to be used with command line or use in web app.
+(you can request trial api key to be used with command line or use in web app.
 Send tracking data to discord webhook in cli)

 🚀 Stay safe and happy shortening! 😊